How to Create Anchor Links on Wix

 The linking process in Studio is similar to the classic editor.
 Select the button or text element you want to trigger the scroll, click the link icon in the toolbar, and choose Anchor from the link type list.
 The dropdown shows all named anchors on the current page.
 For cross-page anchor links, choose Page, select the destination page, and then toggle on the anchor option.

-Key Differences from the Classic Editor
+Key Differences Between Wix Studio and Classic Wix Editor

-- Anchor visibility: In Studio, anchor icons are slightly smaller and appear in the top-left corner of the anchored element rather than as a floating draggable icon.
+• Anchor visibility: In Studio, anchor icons are slightly smaller and appear in the top-left corner of the anchored element rather than as a floating draggable icon.

-- Pinning for sticky TOC: In Studio, use the Docking settings (found in the layout panel on the right) to pin an element to the screen.
+• Sticky TOC setup: In Studio, use the Docking settings (found in the layout panel on the right) to pin an element to the screen.
 The option is labeled differently from the classic "Pin to Screen" but achieves the same result.

 How to Link to an Anchor on a Different Page in Wix